Kurd Mountain

 Kurd Mountain or Kurd Dagh (Çîyayê Kurmênc; جبل الأكراد; Kürt Dağı, officially Kurt Dağı) is a highland region in northwestern Syria and southeastern Turkey.
 It is located in the Aleppo Governorate of Syria and Kilis Province of Turkey.
 The Kurd Mountain should not be confused with the neighboring Jabal al-Akrad, which is located further southwest in Latakia Governorate.

 Location and description

 Kurd Mountain is a part of the Limestone Massif of northwestern Syria.
 The mountain is a southern continuation into the Aleppo plateau of the highlands on the western part of the Aintab plateau.
 The valley of River Afrin surrounds Kurd Mountain from east and south and separates it from the plain of Aʻzāz and Mount Simeon to the east, and from Mount Harim to the south.
 The valley of River Aswad separates Mount Kurd from Mount Amanus to the west.

 The main town is Afrin (Efrîn in Kurdish), in Syria.
 The area is known for its olive growing and charcoal production.
-The majority of the Kurd-Dagh population are Sunni Hanafi-Muslims, while most Syrian Kurds are Sunni Shafiite-Muslims.
-Yazidis also have a presence in the region.